imagej/imagej.github.io/_pages/plugins/snt/analysis.md

 Sholl Analysis
 ==============

 There are two [Sholl Analysis](https://imagej.net/Sholl_Analysis) commands available in SNT's *Analysis* menu.
-The {% include bc content='Analysis|Shuoll Analysis...'%} option provides a set of pre-defined focal points the user can choose from.
+The {% include bc path='Analysis|Shuoll Analysis...'%} option provides a set of pre-defined focal points the user can choose from.
 Note for the morphology-based focal points (e.g., *Soma*, *Root node(s): Primary apical dendrite(s)*) , the relevant morphology tag(s) must be assigned to the set of paths considered by the analysis.
 To select a focal point manually, see the following section.

 Sholl Analysis (by Focal Point)
 -------------------------------